 A key ingredient of good usability is efficiency; making your form as streamlined as possible should therefore be a top priority.
 Setting form defaults can help, and there are typically two types: Member and Smart.

 Member defaults

-Already-registered visitors - for example existing members or individuals who have already begun the application process - have usually already supplied their personal details, and in these cases most fields should be set by default based on this information.
+Already-registered visitors, for example registered applicants and students, have usually already supplied their personal details, and in these cases most fields should be set by default based on this information.